VerilyPete/claudecontainer/README.md

 ## Overview

 This project provides a containerized environment for Claude Code with strict network egress controls.
 The setup ensures Claude Code can only access explicitly whitelisted domains, providing an additional layer of security for AI-assisted development workflows.
+This is intended to be ideal for [YOLO mode](https://simonwillison.net/2025/Sep/30/designing-agentic-loops/#the-joy-of-yolo-mode).

 Built for Apple's container runtime but adaptable to other platforms with modifications.